CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 * gridoffset - shortcut for gridoffset argument definition

 Second argument is size of argument.
 Third argument is targetSize which should be a multiplier of 4.
 Fourth argument is target alignment.
+By default target alignment is power of 2 not less than size.
 Fifth argument determines how extend numeric value to larger target size:
 `sext` - signed, `zext` - zero extend.
 If argument is smaller than 4 byte, then `sext` can be to define signed integer, `zext` to unsigned integer.